 - GRE scores

-Application materials that cannot be submitted directly to the Graduate School may be sent to the Classical Studies program.
+Application materials that cannot be submitted directly to the Office of Graduate Studies may be sent to the Classical Studies program.

 Financial Aid from the Program